 Most importantly, do not forget a hat for the baby.
 Babies tend to lose body heat quickly through their head, as the head is relatively massive than the lower body.
 For that reason, put on the baby’s hat along with other clothing essentials immediately, to maintain body temperature.

 Baby Bathing Tips you might find helpful

-3. Do not wet his seat or sling before putting laying him down.
-Make sure it is clean and dry before you lay him down
+4. Do not wet bath seat or sling before you lay down baby.
+Make sure, the bathtub is clean and dry before you have the baby sit inside.

-4. Never ever leave him (unattended) in the tub even he has mastered sitting in a tub (not even to grab a towel) Even if you have to leave the bathroom to get something or to answer a doorbell (whatever It could be) wrap him in a towel and take him with you.
+5. Never ever leave the baby (unattended) in the bath-tub even the baby has started sitting up.
+Even if you have to leave the bathroom to get something or to answer a doorbell (whatever It could be) wrap him in a towel and take the baby with you.